Media-Smart/volksdep/README.md

     def metric_name(self):
         return 'my_metric'
 ```
-Now implemented metric classes are:
-- [x] accuracy

 ## Known Issue
+1. The output order of tensorRT engine is determined by the graph structure, so it may not be the same as the
+output order of original pytorch model.
-1. Dynamic shape input is not supported.
+2. Dynamic shape input is not supported.
-2. PyTorch Upsample operation with specified scale_factor will make errors,
+3. PyTorch Upsample operation is supported with specified size and align_corners=False.
-please use it with specified size.

 ## Contact
 This repository is currently maintained by Hongxiang Cai ([@hxcai](http://github.com/hxcai)).